Dismissal during pregnancy, or maternity, adoption or shared parental leave

 I’m afraid my employer will dismiss me when they find out I’m pregnant.
 Do I need to tell them?

-If you are worried that your employer will discriminate against you because you are pregnant, it is a good idea to inform them in writing.
-Once you have told your employer that you are pregnant, in writing, you will have proof that your employer knows that you are pregnant and therefore be protected against any unfavourable treatment.
+If you are worried that your employer will discriminate against you because you are pregnant, it is a good idea to inform them of your pregnancy in writing.
+You will then have proof that your employer knows that you are pregnant in the event you are subjected to unfavourable treatment because of your pregnancy.

 I was dismissed before I told my employer I was pregnant, but I think my employer suspected I was pregnant.
 Is this fair?